yaapu/FrskyTelemetryScript/README.md

 The script can use the A2 analog voltage source from X4R and X6R receivers (a2 is displayed next to cell voltage).

-The script can use a second FLVSS voltage sensor but the variable in opentx needs to be renamed to "cels2".
+If you use a second FLVSS voltage sensor the OpenTX variable name needs to be "cels2".

 ## Configuration